zjfong/building-js-iterators-lab/README.md

 ```

 > **Note**: Even though `myMap` lives in a different file, we still have access to it in `index.js`.
-That's what `require` is doing.
+That's what `require` is doing in each of the first few lines.

-## Checking Your Code: Using Tests
+### Checking Your Code Using Automated Tests

-For each problem (`problems.forEach`!), you can run the provided tests to check your work and confirm your solution.
+For each task (`tasks.forEach`!), you can run the provided tests to check your work and confirm your solution.

 #### Test Setup